lfe/lfe/doc/src/lfe_clj.3.md

 ```

 where `result-fn` is a unary function, if `(pred test-expr expr)` returns
-anything other than `undefined` or `'false`, the clause is a match.
+anything other than `'undefined` or `'false`, the clause is a match.

 If a binary clause matches, return `result-expr`.
 If a ternary clause matches,
 call `result-fn` with the result of the predicate and return the result.